 It’s a Psy Pokemon of the second generation which can take different forms that imitate letters of the Latin alphabet.

 It uses pictograms and dingbats.
-Common in Windows operating system.
+Common in the Windows operating system.

 It’s a character font with a set of pictographs or dingbats used mainly on the Windows os.